pemigatinib

 Verify a negative pregnancy test before starting therapy.

-• Monitor for hyperphosphatemia periodically during therapy.
-Begin a low phosphate diet when serum phosphate level is >5.5 mg/dL.
-For serum phosphate levels >7 mg/dL-≤10 mg/dL, start phosphate lowering therapy and monitor serum phosphate weekly.
-If levels ≥7 mg/dL within 2 wk of starting phosphate lowering therapy, hold pemigatinib.
-When phosphate level <7 mg/dL, resume pemigatinib at same dose for 1st occurrence or at lower doses for subsequent occurrences.
-If serum phosphate >10 mg/dL, start phosphate lowering therapy and monitor serum phosphate weekly.
-If levels ≥10 mg/dL within 1 wk after starting phosphate lowering therapy, hold pemigatinib.
-When phosphate levels <7 mg/dL resume pemigatinib at next lower dose.
-If serum phosphate levels >10 mg/dL after 2 dose reductions, discontinue pemigatinib permanently.
+- Monitor for hyperphosphatemia periodically during therapy.
+Begin a low-phosphate diet when serum phosphate level >5.5 mg/dL.
+For serum phosphate level >7 mg/dL to ≤10 mg/dL, start phosphate-lowering therapy and monitor serum phosphate level weekly.
+If serum phosphate level ≥7 mg/dL within 2 wk of starting phosphate-lowering therapy, hold pemigatinib.
+When serum phosphate level <7 mg/dL, resume pemigatinib at same dose for 1st occurrence or at ↓ doses for subsequent occurrences.
+If serum phosphate level >10 mg/dL, start phosphate-lowering therapy and monitor serum phosphate level weekly.
+If serum phosphate level ≥10 mg/dL within 1 wk after starting phosphate-lowering therapy, hold pemigatinib.
+When serum phosphate level <7 mg/dL, resume pemigatinib at next lower dose.
+If serum phosphate level >10 mg/dL after two dose ↓, discontinue pemigatinib permanently.

-• May cause ↑ urate and serum creatinine.
-Within first 21-day cycle serum creatinine increased (mean 0.2 mg/dL) and reached steady state by Day 8 and decreased during 7 days off therapy.
-If elevations in serum creatinine persist, consider alternate measures of renal function.
+- May cause ↑ uric acid and serum creatinine.
+Within first 21-day cycle, serum creatinine ↑ by a mean of 0.2 mg/dL, reached steady state by Day 8, and ↓ during 7 days off therapy.
+If ↑ serum creatinine persist, consider alternate measures of renal function.
 Calculate CCr using MDRD equation for dose adjustment.

 Implementation